ceejbot/economics-of-package-management/slides.md

 # [fit] open-__source__ doesn't mean
 # [fit] open __ownership__ or __control__

 ^ This decision matters later, so take note.
-The fact that you can read the source for part of something doesn't mean you have any control over it.
+The ability to *read* part of the source for something doesn't mean you can change the source.
+It also doesn't give you any control over that source code, what it does, and what it manages.

 ---